bugzmanov/nes_ebook/src/chapter_6_3.md

 }
 ```

 > **Note:** for now, we're interpreting color indices randomly.
-I've just picked a random colour from system palette for each separate index value.
+I've just picked a random color from the system palette for each separate index value.
 Just to see how it would look like.

 Tying it all together in a main loop: